cjvanlissa/fair_theory/abstract.md

 Interoperable for specific purposes, e.g., to guide control variable selection, and
 Reusable such that they can be iteratively improved through collaborative efforts.
-This paper adapts the FAIR priciples for theory, reflects on the FAIRness of contemporary theoretical practices in psychology, introduces a workflow for FAIRifying theory, and explores FAIR theories’ potential impact in terms of reducing research waste,
+This paper adapts the FAIR principles for theory, reflects on the FAIRness of contemporary theoretical practices in psychology, introduces a workflow for FAIRifying theory, and explores FAIR theories’ potential impact in terms of reducing research waste,